otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/04-scroll-view-and-lists.md

 <img src="../resources/img/04/research-task-1.png" width="250" height="444" />

 3. When you click on a team, navigate to a new screen called `TeamDetails`.
-This screen should display the team logo and the team name.
+This screen should display the team logo and the team name. **Note:** Use the `TouchableOpacity` component to make the team name clickable.

 <img src="../resources/img/04/research-task-2.png" width="250" height="444" />